-Hostile Work Environment-is one that both a reasonable person would find hostile or abusive and one that the particular person who is the object of the harassment perceives to be hostile or abusive.
-Hostile work environment is determined by looking at all of the circumstances, including the frequency of the allegedly harassing conduct, its severity, whether it is physically threatening or humiliating, and whether it unreasonably interferes with an employee's work performance or a student's learning ability.
+Hostile Work Environment-is one in which conduct is so severe or pervasive that a reasonable person would find it hostile or abusive.
+Hostile work environment is determined by looking at all the circumstances, including the frequency of the allegedly harassing conduct, its severity, whether it is physically threatening or humiliating, and whether it unreasonably interferes with an employee's work performance or a student's learning ability.